The White Trail roughly parallels the Red Trail, other than a loop at either end to intersect the Red Trail.

 |

 At the Lake Wintergreen parking area, turn left and go 100 feet, and then turn right where the lake is on your left.
-The Red Trail continues as a wide woods road from Lake Wintergreen to the unnamed pond just past the southern crossing of Mountain Road.
+The Red Trail continues as a wide woods road from Lake Wintergreen to the Belden Brook Diversion Pond just past the southern crossing of Mountain Road.
 For this first section, Wintergreen Brook is on your left.

 At the Purple Trail, cross over the brook on a culvert, turn right to stay on the Red Trail, and the brook is now on your right.
 Nearing Mountain Road, the woods change from deciduous, hardwood trees to rows of evergreen trees.
 Within the hemlocks, pines, and spruce trees, the northern trailhead of the White Trail is on the left, then the Red Trail passes under a set of powerlines before coming to a set of gates at Mountain Road.